sdroege/gstreamer-rs/docs/gstreamer/docs.md

 should handle messages asynchronously using the gst_bus watch and poll functions.

-You cannot replace an existing sync_handler.
-You can pass `None` to this function, which will clear the existing handler.
+Before 1.16.3 it was not possible to replace an existing handler and clearing an existing handler with `None` was not thread-safe.
 ## `func`
 The handler function to install
 ## `user_data`